+It's not just important to get high-quality leads.
 The more targeted your leads are, the less time you'll waste weeding out the losers.
-If you're fortunate enough to have an excellent lead source, such as a tightly qualified list from a good lead broker, congratulations – you'll have little qualification work.
+If you're fortunate enough to have an excellent lead source, such as a tightly qualified list from a good lead broker, congratulations.
+You'll have little qualification work.

-Once you've decided on the qualities your ideal prospect would have, you'll need to rank them in order of importance.
+Rank those prospects.
+A prospect is different from a lead, so once you've decided on the qualities your ideal prospect would have, you'll need to rank them in order of importance.
 When designing a lead qualification system, you have two main options.
 You can design a system of general indicators (“hot,” “warm” and “cold” are popular) and assign these tags to each lead based on how many of your desired qualities it possesses.

+Look at your existing customer list.
 If you're not sure which qualities are most valuable, a good place to start is your existing customer list.
 Look at your biggest clients and see what qualities they possess from your list.
 If there are one or two qualities that your major clients share, those qualities probably belong at the top of the list.

 Having a list of desired qualities allows you to work up some pointed qualification questions in advance.
 If you find that your lead doesn't have the desired qualities, you can stop right there instead of wasting your time and theirs with a face-to-face meeting.

+Begin to qualify your list in buyers.
 Once you've asked your questions and found that the prospect is indeed a match, you can shift your focus from qualifying them as a prospect to qualifying them as a buyer.
 Ask questions that will help you determine their level of interest in buying your product.

 A better approach is to ask questions like, “Do you already own a widget?
 How long ago did you buy it?
 What do you like (or dislike) about it?”
 These questions will help you take the prospect's buying temperature without snapping their defenses into place.